ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 and writing Python diagnostics in this lesson.

-In this lesson, we will explain how to find an existing diagnostic and run it using ESMValTool installed in a editable/development mode.
+In this lesson, we will explain how to find an existing diagnostic and run it using ESMValTool installed in editable/development mode.
 For a development installation, see the instructions in the lesson [Development and contribution]({{ page.root }}{% link _episodes/08-development-setup.md %}).
 Also, we will work with the recipe [recipe_python.yml][recipe] and the